meyresilva/AfricanWomenLit/EnglishLitAndColonialDisc/terryEagleton.md

 height of British imperialism.
 With the novel, a homogeneous and universal subject is constructed in the discursive field.
 This imperial genre builds a subject that annihilates the Other who does not share the gender, race or class of this universal subject.

+In colonial writing, the Other has been seen through the prism of the degenerate, indolent, lazy, contributing to the colonizer’s portrayal as intelligent or hard worker.
+Here, the novel, through the unpretentious goal of entertaining, reiterates colonial power, and from there, the colonialist discourse can be better understood.